-It is the policy of the System to capitalize items costing \$1,000 or greater with a useful life of 1 year or greater.
+It is the policy of the System to capitalize items costing \$1,000 or greater with a useful life of greater than one year.

 Depreciation of buildings, equipment and vehicles is computed using the straight-line method.
 A summary of the estimated useful lives is as follows: